-Whether that means retractable washing lines, built-in ironing boards, or cozy corners designed for dogs, as above, the options are endless.
+Whether that means retractable washing lines, built-in ironing boards, drawers for appliance instructions and a guide to laundry symbols, or cozy corners designed for dogs, as above, the options are endless.

 If you are lucky enough to be blessed with a laundry room that can be zoned, consider it an option that maximizes efficiency.